 News media and public shared reality.
 Fake news, incomplete news, alternative facts, strategic inference, kompromat, agnotology.
-Basic media literacy.
+Basic media literacy and whether it helps.
 As seen in elections, fostered by news media.

 “Data journalism” has interesting tools.
 But do people care about data?
 Are facts persuasive?
-As Gilad Lotan explains, merely selecting facts can get you your own little reality, without even bothering to lie.
+As Gilad Lotan anecdotally illustrates, merely selecting facts can get you your own little reality, without even bothering to lie.
 But let’s, for a moment, assume that people actually have intent to come to a shared understanding of the facts reality.
 Do they even have the skills?
 I don’t know, but it is hard to work out when you are being fed bullshit and we don’t do well at teaching that.
 Here is a course on identifying the lazier type of bullshit.
+Will all the billions of humans on earth take such a course?

 And, given that society is complex and counter intuitive even if we are doing simple analysis of correlation, how about more complex causation, such as feedback loops?
 Nicky Case has a diagrammatic account of how “systems journalism” might work.